kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 ### Decision Process

-The KOC aims to reach consensus on all decisions.
-If a decision requires a vote, the decision will pass with a simple majority of the members present.
+Decisions requiring a vote include:

+- Nominating a new KOC Lead for KSC approval
+- Removing a KOC Lead
+- Granting or removing access to any social media account or other elevated permission
+- Proposing a new event or gathering to the KSC for approval
+- Proposing a new partnership or co-branded publication to the KSC for approval
+- Any other decisions that at least half of the chairs (rounded down) present decide requires a vote

-Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members (rounded up) of the committee supporting it.
+Decisions are made in meetings when a quorum of the chairs are present and may pass with at least half the chairs (rounded up) supporting it.

+Quorum is considered reached when at least half of the chairs (rounded up) are present.

+Chairs of the KOC may abstain from a vote.
+Abstaining chairs will only be considered as contributing to quorum, in the event that a vote is called in a meeting.

 ### Committee Members